Andy-Python-Programmer/aero/README.md

   running Aero in the emulator read ahead
 - `--test` will run the built-in Aero test suite
 - `--document` will generate web-based docs using cargo's `doc` command
+- `--sysroot` will build the full userland sysroot.
+If not passed, then the sysroot will only contain the aero_shell and the init binaries

 Each of these modes can be used with additional flags, that will alter the behavior in different ways, some of them will not work for some of these modes - for example: the `--la57` option